chakraborty-arnab/NutriNudge/Evaluation/README.md

 # NutriNudge Evaluations
-# RAG Application Performance Enhancement

 ## Overview
-This project focuses on improving the latency and answer relevance of our Retrieval-Augmented Generation (RAG) application.
+This project focuses on evaluating the performance and latency of our Retrieval-Augmented Generation (RAG) application: **NutriNudge**.
 We implemented and evaluated several methods to enhance the system's performance.

 ## Key Improvements
-1. Modified prompt engineering for concise answers
+1. Modified prompt for concise answers
 2. Implemented threshold-based retrieval

 ## Results